Articles

 • Progressive retinal atrophy (PRA), is a group of degenerative diseases that affect photoreceptor cells in the eyes.
 With this disease, the cells deteriorate over time, eventually leading to blindness.
 There are two main forms of PRA recognized in dogs: an early-onset, inherited form called retinal dysplasia, and a late-onset form.
 PRA is an inherited disease that occurs in many breeds of dogs.
 When a dog develops PRA, it should be removed from the breeding program, along with its parents and siblings.
 As PRA progresses, your dog's vision gradually worsens until he becomes completely blind.
 There is currently no effective treatment for PRA.

-• The word enteropathy means any disease of the intestinal system.
-Protein-losing enteropathy (PLE) is not a specific disease, but rather describes a group of diseases that cause the loss of proteins from the bloodstream into the gastrointestinal (GI) tract.
+• Enteropathy means any disease of the intestinal system.
+Protein-losing enteropathy (PLE) is not a specific disease but a group of diseases that cause the loss of proteins from the bloodstream into the gastrointestinal (GI) tract.
+Symptoms include diarrhea, weight loss, and fluid buildup in areas of the body.
+Treatment and prognosis are determined by the underlying cause.

 Our Services